GovTechSG/techpass-user-docs/docs/support/signinissues.md

-# TechPass onboarding and signing in FAQ
+# TechPass onboarding and signing in FAQs

 <details><summary style="font-size:18px">Can I use my <em>your_name<span>@</span>litemail.gov.sg</em> to sign up for a TechPass account?</summary>